Israel launches ‘preemptive’ strikes in Lebanon as Hezbollah fires back hundreds of rockets - KESQ

 By Dana Karni, Tamar Michaelis, Alex Marquardt and Kathleen Magramo, CNN

-(CNN) — The Israeli military launched what it called “preemptive” strikes against Hezbollah in Lebanon, as the Iran-backed militant group said it carried out its own strikes in response to the killing of a top commander.
+Tel Aviv, Israel (CNN) — The Israeli military launched what it called “preemptive” strikes against Hezbollah in Lebanon, as the Iran-backed militant group said it carried out its own attacks in response to the killing of a top commander.

+The overnight strikes are some of the most serious yet between Israel and Hezbollah, who have been exchanging fire for months.
+The hostilities have raised the specter of a regional conflagration, prompting intense diplomatic efforts to de-escalate tensions.

 The Israel Defense Forces (IDF) said about 100 of its fighter jets “struck and destroyed thousands of Hezbollah rocket launcher barrels” across dozens of launch sites from Lebanon on Sunday.
 It followed these up with further attacks later in the day.

-Israel said it carried out the strikes after identifying that Hezbollah was “preparing to fire missiles and rockets toward Israeli territory.”
+Israel said it carried out the strikes in self-defense after identifying that Hezbollah was “preparing to fire missiles and rockets toward Israeli territory.”
+Hezbollah called Israel’s description of its strike as preemptive “baseless.”

+“We removed a wider threat, probably also a future threat in some areas,” IDF spokesperson Rear Admiral Daniel Hagari said Sunday.

 Hezbollah said it carried out strikes towards Israel in response to the killing of top military commander Fu’ad Shukr last month in the southern suburbs of Beirut, a populous neighborhood that is also the Iran-backed group’s stronghold.

-The Israeli military and Hezbollah have been exchanging fire for months, and the cross-border hostilities have raised the specter of a regional conflagration which have prompted intense diplomatic efforts to de-escalate tensions.

-Israel’s latest strike aimed at Hezbollah targets in Lebanon came after its military said on Saturday that it was prepared for any possible retaliatory attacks by Iranian-backed militant group Hezbollah or Iran for the killings of its senior leaders.
+“I don’t think Iran wants to find itself in escalation, especially when the US presence in the region is (now) in staggering numbers,” he said, adding this is indicative of de-escalatory efforts.

+The Iranian government is yet to react to the cross-border fire between Israel and Hezbollah, something Citrinowicz said suggested Iran was willing to distance itself from Hezbollah’s attack amid the negotiations in Cairo.

-Israeli Minister of Defense Yoav Gallant has declared a “‘special situation on the home front’ across the country,” which enables the Israeli military to issue instructions to citizens, “including limiting gatherings and closing sites where it may be relevant.”
+Following the strikes, Israeli Minister of Defense Yoav Gallant declared a “‘special situation on the home front’ across the country,” which enables the Israeli military to issue instructions to citizens, “including limiting gatherings and closing sites where it may be relevant.”

-Gallant has also briefed US Secretary of Defense Lloyd Austin on the Israeli strikes in Lebanon.

 US President Joe Biden is closely monitoring events in Israel and Lebanon, the White House said Saturday night.